I’m sure you thought, how do I do SEO for my blog more than once in your blogging endeavor. Or at least I hope you are.

 Read this post to learn everything about creating your first backlink post.

-Final Thoughts on SEO for Blogging
+Final Thoughts on SEO for Blogs

 You can get traffic to your blog a lot of different ways.
 But over the years I’ve seen common platforms cripple blogs with one algorithm change.
 Facebook used to be a monster for pageviews until changes that made it very difficult for small blogs.
 It’s much more of a pay to play site.